impredicative/gec/README.md

 1. git
 1. Linux (tested with Ubuntu)
 1. A dedicated [GitHub](https://github.com/) and [GitLab](https://gitlab.com/) account with an identical username!

-Refer to [this post](https://stackoverflow.com/a/59479166/) for the applicable limits to avoid a failed `push`.

 ## Installation
 ### For general use